 - 1. The examination board will determine the examination results and issue the certificate as referred to in Article 6.3 if the student has satisfied the requirements of the examination programme.
 This does not apply in case an investigation by the examination board is still pending. - 2.
 The date of the examination is set as the day on which the examination board determines that the student has successfully completed the examination. - 3.
-For the attainment of the examination and the issue of the certificate, the student must also have been enrolled in the study programme during the period that the examinations and practical exercises were taken. - 4.
-Any student who has successfully met all examination requirements may request the Examination Board to delay granting the degree.
-This request for delay should be submitted within 2 weeks after the student has been informed of the results of the examination.
+For the attainment of the examination and the issuing of the certificate, the student must also have been enrolled in the study programme during the period that the assessments and practical exercises were taken. - 4.
+Any student who has successfully met all examination requirements may request the examination board to delay granting the degree.
+The request for delay must be submitted no later than the day the student receives their final result.
 At the time of submitting the request, the student should indicate when they want to be granted the degree.